Guest post by Emma Dawson

 Most people can recognize these benefits coming from a river, but there are many others, too.
 A river can also be important for controlling floods, cycling nutrients, and filtering water.
 After all, rivers provide a home not only to fish but tons of other critters in aquatic food webs, some of which are so small we can’t even see them.
 Who knew a river had so many important roles to play?!

-The benefits nature provides to people tend to be sorted into four main groups:
+The benefits nature provides to people tend to be sorted into four classes of ecosystem services:

 Provisioning services are the raw materials that nature provides us.
 These are pretty easy to recognize.
 They include food, water, timber, fibers, and even medicine.

 Regulating services control other natural processes and materials.
 Bees, butterflies, and birds all help control the growth of plants through pollination.
 Wetlands help control floods because they act like sponges that soak up extra water.
 Trees control how much carbon is in the air by storing it.
 They can also improve air quality by acting like filters.